Who we are

 Hannah Owczar

-Based in Winnipeg on Treaty 1 territory, Hannah (she/her), is a writer with a focus in knowledge translation at the University of Manitoba.
+Based in Winnipeg on Treaty 1 territory, Hannah (she/her) is a writer at the University of Manitoba, working in the areas of health, social determinants of health and social policy research.
 Hannah co-authored a book with Dr. Evelyn Forget titled Radical Trust: Basic Income for Complicated Lives, released in Fall 2021.

-Hannah is a graduate of the Creative Communications program at Red River College where she majored in journalism.
-She also has a background in public relations, marketing, and media production.
-Hannah’s work has appeared in several major news outlets in Manitoba, including the Winnipeg Free Press and CBC News Manitoba.
-She also holds a BA in Human Rights from the University of Winnipeg and is currently pursing graduate studies in the Department of Sociology at the University of Manitoba.
+Hannah is currently pursing graduate studies in the Department of Sociology at the University of Manitoba.
+She graduated from the Creative Communications program at Red River Polytechnic where she majored in journalism.
+Her work has appeared in several major news outlets in Manitoba, including the Winnipeg Free Press and CBC Manitoba.
+She also holds a BA in Human Rights from the University of Winnipeg.

 Ellen Spannagel